The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 HotAdd is a SCSI feature and does not work for IDE disks.
 The paravirtual SCSI controller (PVSCSI) is not supported for HotAdd; use the LSI controller instead.

 Removing all disks on a controller with the vSphere Client also removes the controller.
 You might want to include some checks in your code to detect this in your appliance, and reconfigure to add controllers back in.

 Virtual disk created on Windows by HotAdd backup or restore might have a different disk signature than the original virtual disk.
 You can work around this problem by rereading or rewriting the first disk sector in NBD mode.

 HotAdded disks should be released with VixDiskLib_Cleanup() before snapshot delete.
 Cleanup might cause improper removal of the change tracking (ctk) file, but you can fix this by power cycling the virtual machine.

-Customers running a Windows Server 2008 proxy on SAN storage should set SAN policy to onlineAll (see note about SAN policy above).
+Customers running a Windows Server 2008 or Windows Server 2012 proxy using HotAdd transport should set SAN policy on the proxy to onlineAll (see note about SAN policy above).

 Best practices for NBDSSL transport

 Before ESXi 5.0 there were no default network file copy (NFC) timeouts.
 Default NFC timeout values may change in future releases.
 VMware recommends that you specify default NFC timeouts in the VixDiskLib configuration file.
 If you do not specify a timeout, older versions of ESX/ESXi hold the corresponding disk open indefinitely, until vpxa or hostd is restarted.
 However with a timeout, you might need to perform some “keepalive” operation to prevent the disk from being closed on the server side.
 Reading block 0 periodically is a good keepalive operation.